hmteditors/closed-hc-il18/presentation.md

 **Avenues for Future Analysis**

-- Still need to evaluate the strength of the correlation between multiforms and mentions of the Alexandrian editors
+- Evaluate the strength of the correlation between multiforms and mentions of the Alexandrian editors
-- Broadening the sample size by adding text reuse analyses of other books
+- Broaden the sample size by adding text reuse analyses of other Iliadic books
-- Looking at the lemmata to analyze Multiform 2 -- see above
+- Look at the lemmata to analyze Multiform 2
+- Investiage the connection between ὅτι scholia and Aristarchean critical signs

 ___